webpro/reveal-md/README.md

 ### Speaker Notes

-You can use the [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes) feature by using a line starting with `Note:`.
+Use the [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes) feature by using a line starting with `Note:`.

 ### YAML Front matter

-You can set markdown options and revealoptions specific to your presentation in the .md file with YAML front matter header Jekyll style.
+Set Markdown (and reveal.js) options specific to a presentation with YAML front matter:

 ```
 ---